 The street of focus runs from a southwestern to northeasterly direction, in keeping with the general orientation of downtown Houston’s grid.
 If it’s still unclear, my altered version of the map reveals northbound (or northeastern-bound) traffic flow in a purple line, with southbound (or southwestern-bound) traffic in red.

 Thus, between Dallas Street and Walker Street, three blocks of Main Street offer a mix of vehicular traffic patterns: one-way north, one-way south, or none (pedestrian and train only), all on a street which through the remainder of its downtown trajectory is two-way.

 It’s not particularly easy to tell, but within the general downtown area (framed on three sides by limited access highways and by Buffalo Bayou to the north), the city has virtually no other two-way streets.
 Parallel to Main, only Bagby Street on the far west and, to the east, Avenida de las Americas and a segment of Jackson Street share this distinction.
 Perpendicular to Main, only part of Commerce Street along Buffalo Bayou is two-way.
 None of these streets completely transects downtown.
-No streets in the central portion of Houston’s approximately 200-block downtown—aside from Main Street—in are two-way.
-Thus, the city’s engineers have ostensibly gelded the only two-way axis, all during a mere three-block segment.
+No streets in the central portion of Houston’s approximately 200-block downtown—aside from Main Street—are two-way.
+Thus, the city’s engineers have ostensibly gelded the only two-way axis to accommodate METRORail, all during a mere three-block segment.